raulsotelodata/data-analysis-projects/README.md

 Analytical Context: You will be working with three Excel files that contain the raw data.
 The first one is "us_sales_fellow.xlsx", which contains aggregated sales figures for the US; the second one is "us_ranges_fellow.xlsx", which has data about ranges of electrical vehicles.
 These data files come from the US Department of Energy.
 The last one is "washington_evs_fellow.xlsx", which is a census of all the electric vehicles in circulation in Washington state.
 This census data comes from the Washington State Department of Licensing.

 ![alt text](https://i.gyazo.com/24b2df7a8d1a7d133a88c10adc4cad6b.png)
+Fig 1.
+Use of Index Match to find vehicle type of a specific model.
 ![alt text](https://i.gyazo.com/e545da6f00c1e81567a70e6ab4144e05.png)
+Fig 2.
+Using LEFT and RIGHT to split original data for further analysis
 </details>

 <details>